Original air date: Wednesday, May 3, 2017 1:00 - 2:30 PM EDT

 - Discuss potential barriers to the use of PrEP and identify strategies to help patients overcome barriers

 The American Psychiatric Association is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
-The APA designates this live activity for a maximum of 1 AMA PRA Category 1 CreditsTM.
+The APA designates this live activity for a maximum of 1.5 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+In order to receive CME credit, participants must fill out the feedback survey listed below.
+Upon completion of the survey, participants will receive a code as well as further instructions to be followed at the APA website.

 For more information, contact Roke Iko at email@example.com.